evacaribbean/Blog/README.md

 class Circle extends Geometry { … }
 ```

-By calling the geometry class from the circle class.
+By calling the geometry class from for example the circle class.
 Asking to extend from geometry.
 Circle inherits all available varaibles and methods from geometry.
 In this context, geometry is a superclass and circle a subclass.
 Sometimes also refered to as parent and child classes.

 <br>